tjddus9597/LabelRelaxation-CVPR21/README.md

 ```

 ### Training Target Embedding Network with Relaxed Contrastive Loss
-#### 1. Self-transfer Setting

-**Self-transfer**: Transfer to a model with the same architecture and embedding dimension for performance improvement. \
+#### 1. Self-transfer Setting: Transfer to a model with the same architecture and embedding dimension for performance improvement. \
 Transfer the knowledge of source embedding network (Inception-BN, 512 dim) to target embedding network (Inception-BN, 512 dim) using **Relaxed Contrastive Loss**.

 - CUB-200-2011